Potential coaching candidates for UTEP football

 KTSM dove into some of names that might earn consideration from UTEP and Senter.
 In no particular order, here are some coaches that might draw interest and fit the bill.

 Tony White, Nebraska defensive coordinator: An El Paso native and Burges alum, White has risen up the coaching ranks and his Nebraska defense ranked in the Top-15 of FBS football this year.
-White will get plenty of interest; his name has been thrown around for job openings like Syracuse.
+White will get plenty of interest; his name has been thrown around for job openings like San Diego State and Syracuse and sources confirmed to KTSM that he interviewed for the Aztecs opening over the weekend.
 Could White instead be swayed to come turn around his hometown team?
-Sources told KTSM that he’s interested.
+Sources told KTSM that he’s interested in the Miners.

-Jeff Grimes, Baylor offensive coordinator: Grimes also has El Paso ties, having played at UTEP and started his coaching career at Riverside High School.
+Jeff Grimes, former Baylor offensive coordinator: Grimes also has El Paso ties, having played at UTEP and started his coaching career at Riverside High School.
 He has almost 30 years of coaching experience but has never been a head coach.
-Baylor’s struggles this year (3-9) may eliminate him from contention for the UTEP job, but sources have told KTSM that Grimes is indeed interested in being the Miners’ next coach.
+Baylor’s struggles this year (3-9) led to Grimes getting fired on Sunday, which may eliminate him from contention for the UTEP job.
+However, sources have told KTSM that Grimes is indeed interested in being the Miners’ next coach.

 Jason Eck, Idaho head coach: If Eck isn’t well-known to college football fans, he should be.
 He took over an Idaho program in 2022 that hadn’t had a winning season since 2016 and has promptly gone 15-8 in two years with back-to-back trips to the FCS Playoffs.
 In 2023, he’s 8-3 and the Vandals clinched the 4-seed in the FCS Playoffs.
 Jim Senter has Idaho ties; he’s worked there on three separate occasions and still keeps close tabs on the Vandals.
 Keep Eck in mind for UTEP, even though he’s never coached in the state of Texas.
 If he can recruit to Moscow, he can recruit to El Paso.